jesilee/CIDMD_setup/README.md

 ## Important notes
 To start CIDMD, Folder organization is very important.
 Here is the instruction to set up CIDMD with this repository:

-1) start by creating a folder `Molecule` where molecule is the name of user-defined molecule
+1) start by creating a folder `Molecule` where molecule is the name of user-defined molecule.
    example: Psilcin

-2) create a text file name `mol_info.in` that contains information about the molecule
+2) create a text file name `mol_info.in` that contains information about the molecule.
    example:
 ```
 ###__ mol_info __###